michael-may/a-portfolio/src/documents/projects/TheGodsDivide.md

 *Digital illustrations created in Procreate and Affinity Designer.*

 A swirling, mysterious cover for M.S.
 Rowe’s dystopian fantasy novel, “The Gods Divide.”
-Copies available on [*Amazon*](https://a.co/d/8nhErXm) and [*Bookshop.org*](https://bookshop.org/p/books/the-gods-divide-m-s-rowe/22062284?ean=9781958821060)!
+Copies available on [*Amazon*](https://a.co/d/8nhErXm) and [*Bookshop.org*](https://bookshop.org/p/books/the-gods-divide-m-s-rowe/22062284?ean=9781958821060) from Pig Pen Publishing!